 The dough will all come together in one bowl, and then you’ll have to knead it.
 If you have a stand mixer with a dough hook attachment, you may want to use it.
 You’ll want to knead the dough for 8-10 minutes which, for many of us, is just too long to do by hand.
 I actually love kneading by hand.
 I find it so therapeutic.

-Then, let the dough rise.
+Placing the dough into a warm oven is the best option for the first rise.
 If you put the dough into a warm oven, it will rise much faster than if you left it on the countertop.
 I’ll explain this further in the recipe instructions below.

 Does challah have to be braided?